 You will also want to avoid inappropriate gatherings and vet all babysitters extremely carefully.
 Even if a friend from college wants to sleep on your couch for a night, you’ll want to seriously consider the ramifications if that person is found to have a criminal past or uses drugs and/or alcohol frequently.

 At the same time, avoid going to bars, rock concerts, and R-rated movies while you have your children.
 Instead, be sure to explore any adult interests when the children aren’t around.

 Keep in mind that your children are always absorbing the things going on around them and those that are said.
 If they repeat any questionable conversions or report on behavior or guests that fill them with unease, this could reflect negatively on you during your evaluation.

-Have You Lost Sole Custody of Your Children?
+Lost Sole Custody of Your Children?
+We Can Help!